astropy/astropy/docs/development/pd/community.rst

 - Ask questions, e.g. "I noticed the behavior of a certain function changed between versions.
 Is this expected?".

-    Ideally, your questions should be related to how pandas works rather than how you use pandas. `StackOverflow <https://stackoverflow.com/>`_ is better suited for answering usage questions, and we ask that all usage questions are first asked on StackOverflow.
+    Ideally, your questions should be related to how astropy works rather than how you use astropy. `StackOverflow <https://stackoverflow.com/>`_ is better suited for answering usage questions, and we ask that all usage questions are first asked on StackOverflow.
 Thank you for respecting our time and wishes. 🙇